 Your progress will be assessed on an on-going basis through homework and performance in class.
 You will receive verbal feedback from your lecturer when appropriate and written feedback with your homework.

-Students are advised to purchase their own copy of the book, either from City's bookshop (Northampton Square) or from most major bookshops.
+You are advised to purchase a copy of the book, available from most major bookshops.